 A FATHERS PROGRAMME RESTORING MANA AND BUILDING LEGACY

-It's all about the dads on this ten week programme lead by David Ringrose has worked for FSM for ten years.
-He tells us about the Fathers For Families group he has run for for five years.
+It's all about the dads on this ten week programme lead by David Ringrose.
+HE has worked for FSM for ten years AND tells us about the Fathers For Families group he has run for the last five years.